veHRz/MultifunctionTools/README.md

 ### 3. Converting

-A range of tools that let you easily convert images (but more coming soon).
+A range of tools that let you easily convert images and python types (but more coming soon).

 ```python
 from MultifunctionTools import Convert